nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For concrete examples on how to implement a context-sensitive command, you can refer to the [add command](#add-module-lecture-and-video-feature) or [edit command](#edit-module-lecture-and-video-feature).

-Implementing your context-sensitive command based on this standard will ensure seamless integration with the navigation system.
+Implementing your context-sensitive command based on this format will ensure seamless integration with the navigation system.

 ### Tag module, lecture, and video feature